-3.1 The Council's vision and priorities are contained in its Corporate Plan.
-All departments have service delivery plans which link to the Corporate Plan and are monitored on a regular basis.
+6.1 The Council's vision and priorities are contained in its Corporate Plan.
+All departments are required to develop service delivery plans which link to the Corporate Plan.

-The vision of Mansfield District Council as stated in its Corporate Plan and Annual Performance Report 2016 is to:
+The vision of Mansfield District Council as stated in its Corporate Plan is to: